Emanum/renewableAutomation/README.md

 Ubuntu 18.04
 Ros Melodic http://wiki.ros.org/melodic/Installation/Ubuntu

-Currently it only works when the correct modbus server is available.
+**It only works when the correct modbus server is available.
+The preconfigured server can be found in catkin_ws4/src/modbus-cpp/src/modbus.cpp**

+I put a demo video and screenshots in the folder demo as well as pictures of the used hardware.

 Otherwise it is all connected to a central launch file:  catkin_ws4/src/modbus-cpp/launch/modbus.launch